discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 		return message.channel.send(`Your avatar: ${message.author.displayAvatarURL}`);
 	}

-	// loop through all the mentioned users,
+	// loop through all the mentioned users
-	// returning a string with their username and avatar URL const avatarList = message.mentions.users.map(user => {
+	// and return a string with each user's username and avatar URL const avatarList = message.mentions.users.map(user => {
 		return `${user.username}'s avatar: ${user.displayAvatarURL}`;
 	});